prodzilla/prodzilla/README.md

     - Standalone easy-to-install image
     - Github Actions integration to trigger tests / use as smoke tests
 - Otel Support
-    - TraceIds for every request
+    - TraceIds for every request :bricks: